Allergies and the Immune System

 Abnormal heart rate (too fast or too slow)

-Anaphylactic shock can be caused by an allergic reaction to a drug, food, serum, insect
+Anaphylactic shock can be caused by an allergic reaction to a medicine, food, serum,

 reactions or allergens carry an emergency anaphylaxis kit that contains injectable

-epinephrine (a drug that stimulates the adrenal glands and increases the rate and
+epinephrine.
+This is a medicine that stimulates the adrenal glands and increases the